A $\Z_3$-orbifold theory of lattice vertex operator algebra and $\Z_3$-orbifold constructions: Introduction

+Under his definition of semirigidity, the fusion products preserves the exactness of sequences, (see Proposition 1 (vii)), where $S$-transformation is given by $ $.
+Good examples without pseudo-trace functions are orbifold models.
+For example, the author has also shown in \cite{Mi3} that $S(\Psi_{V^g})$ has no pseudo-trace functions for each $g\in \Aut(V)$ of finite order.
+We will also prove this is true for $S(\Psi_{V^G})$ for any finite automorphism group $G$ of $V$. \\

 {\bf Theorem A} \quad {\it Let $V$ be a simple VOA of CFT-type.
 Assume $V'\cong V$ and all $V$-modules are completely reducible.
-If $\sigma$ is an automorphism of $V$ of finite order and a fixed point subVOA $V^{\sigma}$ is $C_2$-cofinite, then all $V^{\sigma}$-modules are completely reducible.
-Moreover, every simple $V^{\sigma}$-module appears as a $V^{\sigma}$-submodule of some $\sigma^j$-twisted (or ordinary) $V$-module. }\\
+If $G$ is a finite automorphism group of $V$ and a fixed point subVOA $V^G$ is $C_2$-cofinite, then $V^G$ is semirigid and every simple $V^G$-module appears as a $V^G$-submodule of a $g$-twisted (or ordinary) $V$-module for some $g\in G$.
+In particular, if $G$ is solvable, then all $V^G$-modules are completely reducible.}\\

 Let's show examples of orbifold models.
 For every positive definite even lattice $L$, there is a VOA $V_L$ associated with $L$ called a lattice VOA.
 As well known, all $V_L$-modules are completely reducible \cite{D}.
 If $\sigma$ acts on $L$ as $-1$, then all $V_L^{\sigma}$-modules are classified in \cite{Ys}.
 This result relies heavily on a wonderful result done by Dong and Nagatomo \cite{DNa} about the fixed pointed subVOA of free bosonic Fock space.
 Unfortunately, there is no such a result for other automorphisms at the present time.